genebean/packer-templates/README.md

 boxes in Virtualbox and Docker format.
 There are also definitions for VMware boxes but these are untested due to issues getting Packer and VMware Player to play nice with each other.
 The files in the repo are laid out so that each OS and version combo has a top-level folder.
-Under each of these folders are all the files needed to build that combo in several different configurations including:
+Each os also has a common folder where shared code lives.
+Under each OS version folder are the files needed to build that combo in several different configurations including:
 - `base`: the common base that the boxes below are built on top of
 - `nocm`: a setup without any configuration management installed
 - `docker-ce`: Docker CE installed and configured
-- `puppet`: Puppet 3.x is installed
+- `puppet-latest`: Latest version of Puppet is installed
 - `puppet5`: Puppet 5.x is installed
-- `puppet-agent`: Puppet 4.x is installed
 - `rvm-multi`: RVM with the following Rubys installed:
+  - jruby-9.2
   - jruby-9.1
+  - 2.6.0
+  - 2.5.1 (default)
-  - 2.4.1 (default)
+  - 2.4.1
   - 2.2.1
   - 1.9.3